doecode/ostiapi/README.md

 -------
 To facilitate posting data set metadata to OSTI ELINK API to obtain DOIs, via python language interface.

+The OSTI data set API is designed for use by US Department of Energy funding recipient researchers and laboratories to obtain DOIs [Digital Object Identifiers](https://doi.org/ "DOI.org home page") for data sets.
+Documentation is available for the API at [OSTI's ELINK web site](https://www.osti.gov/elink/241-6api.jsp "241.6 API documentation").

 Requirements
 ------------
 The ostiapi.py library module requires publicly available support modules dicttoxml and the requests module.
 To install these locally, use your system's pip (or pip3) python installer function.